Kandi Burruss Slams Phaedra Parks For Encouraging Johnnie And Provides Lawsuit Update

 In the end, Phaedra admitted that employment law was not her expertise and told Johnnie that she couldn’t take his case.

-Perhaps viewers will see Kandi Burruss lashing out at Phaedra Parks for agreeing to meet with Johnnie and Phaedra’s defense of herself at the upcoming The Real Hosuewives of Atlanta season 9 reunion show?
+Perhaps viewers will see Kandi Burruss lashing out at Phaedra Parks for agreeing to meet with Johnnie and Phaedra’s defense of herself at the upcoming The Real Housewives of Atlanta Season 9 reunion show?

 [Featured Image by Moses Robinson/Getty Images]